Nazi book burnings

 The Nazi book burnings were a campaign conducted by the German Student Union (Deutsche Studentenschaft, DSt) to ceremonially burn books in Nazi Germany and Austria in the 1930s.
 The books targeted for burning were those viewed as being subversive or as representing ideologies opposed to Nazism.
 These included books written by Jewish, half-Jewish, communist, socialist, anarchist, liberal, pacifist, and sexologist authors among others.
-The initial books burned were those of Karl Marx and Karl Kautsky, but came to include other authors, including Albert Einstein, Helen Keller, Magnus Hirschfeld, and effectively any book incompatible with Nazi ideology.
-In a campaign of cultural genocide, books were also burned en masse by the Nazis in occupied territories, such as in Poland.
+The initial books burned were those of Karl Marx and Karl Kautsky, but the burned books came to include other authors, including the works of Albert Einstein, Helen Keller, H.G.
+Wells, and effectively any book incompatible with Nazi ideology.
+The first burning consisted mainly of LGBTQ books from the Institute of Sexual Research (Institut für Sexualwissenschaft) founded by the pioneering Jewish sexologist Magnus Hirschfeld as the first medical center devoted to the study of gender and sexuality.
+In a campaign of cultural genocide, books were also burned en masse by the Nazis in occupied territories as well, such as in Poland.

 Precursors

 In Dresden, on March 7 and 8, 1933, the Sturmabteilung raided a book store and a newspaper editorial office linked to the SPD.
 They burned magazines, newspapers, fiction, works by banned authors, as well as leaflets and files.